 The Balun is the interface to the TV.
 Think ahead and make sure it’s correctly positioned for connecting and reconnecting a coax cable in an enclosed space.
 Soldering the Balun will make the connection permanent, but if you’re unsure about this, take a look at our soldering starter guide first.

 Congratulations, you’ve built a HDTV antenna using household parts!

-Receiving HDTV Images with Your DIY Antenna
+Step 6: Receiving HDTV Images with Your DIY Antenna

 Connect the device to a suitable HDTV, open the TV’s menu and start scanning for channels.
 As with any TV antenna, you’ll need to try out several positions to get the best results, so be patient.

 It’s smart to get a gauge of the correct angle needed to receive pictures before you mount the antenna permanently.
 This can take quite a bit of trial and error depending on your environment.
 You might find that fixing the device to your outer wall is a better option than hiding it in the loft or fixing it to the ceiling.

 I found that placing the antenna on a table and slowly positioning it in line with the existing roof antenna produced great results.
 It’s a case of whatever works for you and your surroundings.

 The final step is to mount your DIY antenna.
 How you do this will depend on your location and the local signal strength.